Coding-Bastards/retro-boy/README.md

 - [x] No like/dislike when game not owned + not logged in
 - [x] Add welcome screen (explainer w/ 3 pages) - (1 actually done)
 - [ ] Add more games (at least 6 - 3free, 3paid)
+- [ ] Store rom file in local storage for faster loads (no raw fetch)
 - [ ] Save/Load Game States
 - [ ] Screenshots + Social Sharing
 - [ ] Big screen support (tv + mobile as gamepad)